-Castle Private Equity AG, Pfäffikon: for Schwyz cantonal and communal tax purposes, the Company is taxed as a holding company and is as such only liable for capital taxes.
-All relevant income of the Company, including the dividend income and capital gains from its investments, is exempt from taxation at the cantonal and communal level.
+Castle Private Equity AG, Pfäffikon

+For Swiss federal, cantonal and communal tax purposes, an income tax is levied.
+However, there is a participation exemption on dividend income and capital gains on qualifying participations.
 The result of the participation exemption relief is that dividend income and capital gains are almost fully excluded from taxation.

-Castle Private Equity (Overseas) Ltd., Grand Cayman: the activity of the Overseas Subsidiary is not subject to any income, withholding or capital gains taxes in the Cayman Islands.
+Castle Private Equity (Overseas) Ltd., Grand Cayman

+The activity of the Overseas Subsidiary is not subject to any income, withholding or capital gains taxes in the Cayman Islands.
 Generally, the Overseas Subsidiary intends to conduct its affairs so as not to be liable to taxation in any other jurisdiction.

-Castle Private Equity (International) plc, Dublin: the Ireland Subsidiary is not liable to Irish tax on its income or gain.
+Castle Private Equity (International) plc, Dublin

+The Ireland Subsidiary is not liable to Irish tax on its income or gain.